Bowling Centers across the country are developing innovative and successful drives for BVL.

 Fox Bowl first became involved with BVL through the “Bowlers Salute America’s Troops” portable carpet kit campaign for active duty service men and women.

-Fox Bowl proprietors Tom and Kim Sims shipped over two kits to young men from their area who were serving in Iraq and Afghanistan.
+Fox Bowl proprietors Tom and Kim Sims shipped two kits to young men from their area who were serving in Iraq and Afghanistan.
 Although they knew they liked the concept, when they received the response from the units and saw how BVL programs make a difference in the lives of America’s troops, they became impassioned supporters of BVL.

 As part of her BVL campaign, Kim has created BVL bulletin boards in the center featuring photos of the carpet kit lanes in use on the ground in Iraq and Afghanistan as well as names and photos of service men and women from their community — both active duty and veterans.